Self-service portals are accessed directly and allow local and remote users to self-manage their account.

 Select one of the following:

-- Mandatory two-factor authentication: Two-factor authentication is required for every user.
+- Mandatory password and OTP: Two-factor authentication is required for every user.

-- Verify all configured authentication factors: Two-factor authentication is required if it is enabled on the user's account, otherwise, allow one-factor authentication.
+- Every configured password and OTP factors: Two-factor authentication is required if it is enabled on the user's account, otherwise, allow one-factor authentication.

-- Password-only authentication: Authenticate users through password verification only.
+- Password-only: Authenticate users through password verification only.
 User accounts for which password authentication is disabled cannot be authenticated.

-- Token-only authentication: Authenticate users through token verification only.
+- OTP-only: Authenticate users through token verification only.
 User accounts for which token authentication is disabled cannot be authenticated.

 Allow FortiToken Mobile push notifications

 Toggle to enable or disable FortiToken Mobile push notifications for RADIUS users.

 Enter the client application name.
 This field is displayed on the FortiToken app.

 When creating a new policy or upgrading to FortiAuthenticator 6.4, the policy name is the default client application name.